nordic-institute/X-Road-development/TEST_WORKFLOW.md

 ## 1	General

-1.1	This document establishes workflow policy for joint development of X-Road software.
+1.1	This document establishes workflow policy for joint development of X-Road test development.
 Workflow Policy strives to serve as a handbook for all practical aspects of development.

 1.2	Workflow is understood as systematic arrangement of work, a complex of processes, practices, roles and responsibilities, communication patterns, and artefacts.